iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> I tested positive for Covid-19 on February 12, 2021, too bad this stupid app will only allow users to report they tested positive as far back as March 17, 2021!
+How useless is that!
+Covid can & DOES stick around in SOME people (such as myself!) for longer than one month which is as far back as this app's devs think anyone using it could've POSSIBLY tested positive - because everyone KNOWS Covid has only been around for the past month, right devs?!
+If that is so screwed then whole app's FUBARED!!<br> :date: __2021-04-15 04:56:38__

+> Stop spamming me about the Asian flu.
+I don't want your app so stop telling me to download this<br> :date: __2021-04-13 19:18:38__

 > OMG worst app, sucked my battery life just after turning on location.
 It disconnected my wifi after turning on location as well.
 Uninstalled.
 Worthless.<br> :date: __2021-04-04 21:04:41__

 > Sucks<br> :date: __2021-04-01 03:14:17__